 But personal taste and expectations play big roles too.
 Each of us has a different palate and unique preferences.
 And we dine out for different reasons.
 Are you heading out for a romantic date night, first-time meetup, special occasion, after-work drinks, business dinner, girls’ night, fancy celebration or comfort food convenience?
 Every occasion shifts the expectation and guides your choice.

-So in order to compile our list of the best restaurants in Colorado Springs, we turned to a panel of our contributors, food writers, bloggers and aficionados well versed in the Colorado Springs dining scene that keeps on growing.
+So in order to compile our annual list of the best restaurants in Colorado Springs, this year sponsored by Red Gravy, we turn to a panel of our contributors, food writers, influencers and aficionados well versed in the Colorado Springs dining scene that keeps on growing.
 Our team nominated, voted, discussed, debated and found consensus for those that rose to the top.

 Some were clear favorites.
 Others split a narrow margin.
 And still more found strong advocates but narrowly missed the cut.
-We say you can’t go wrong with these exceptional eateries, but we know some of you will disagree.
+We say you can’t go wrong with these exceptional eateries, even if your favorite isn’t on the list.

-If you don’t see your favorite on the list or you can’t believe your top restaurant fell off the list, vote for it in our People’s Choice awards this year.
+If you can’t believe your top restaurant is not on the list, vote for it in our People’s Choice awards this year.
 And if you want to add more feedback, comment or message us on Facebook or Instagram about what restaurants in Colorado Springs we’ve missed.
 We’re always open to culinary exploration and celebrating the best of the dining scene in the Springs.

 None of these listings were bought; restaurants cannot pay to be included.
-That said, here is our list of the 30 Best Restaurants in Colorado Springs, categorized by price and presented in alphabetical order.
+Even our title sponsorship with Red Gravy was not set up until after our list was chosen and confirmed.
+That said, here is our list of the 30 Best Restaurants in Colorado Springs, sponsored by Red Gravy, categorized by price and presented in alphabetical order.
+Bon appétit!

 $$$$ Most dinner entrees $40 and up